clairecharles/Halloween22/CONTRIBUTING.md

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-### Your First Code Contribution 🟩

-Unsure where to begin contributing to this project?
-You can start by looking through these `beginner` and `help-wanted` issues:

-- [Beginner-friendly issues](https://github.com/WebXDAO/WebXDAO.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
-- [Help wanted issues](https://github.com/WebXDAO/WebXDAO.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests 📣